daanjo3/kebot/README.md

 # Kebop

 ### Description
-Kebop tracks registered users for an op and keeps the totals of troops dedicated to an op.
-This way it is easy to check wether the necessary fighting power is available.
+Kebop tracks registered users for an op(eration) and counts the totals of troops dedicated to an op.
+This way it is easy to check whether the necessary fighting power is available.

 ### Installation
 1. Ensure you have the latest version of npm and node.